nozomiyamada/thai_romanization/README.md

 ## Evaluation Criteria

-- accuracy: to check whole correspondense of each name
+- WER(word error rate): to check whole correspondense of each name
 - CER macro: the average of character error rate of each name
 - CER micro: the weighted average of character error rate of each name